 - 2 tablespoons chopped scallion

 - Bring it to a boil.
 Lower the heat to medium and continue to boil, covered, until the stem part is soft, about 30 minutes.
 It doesn’t have to be completely tender at this point.
-Turn off the heat, and cool the chwinamul in the cooking water until completely cooled and softened.
+Turn off the heat, and cool the chwinamul in the cooking water until completely cooled and softened, up to 3 to 4 hours.
 Drain and wash thoroughly 2 to 3 times.
-Gently squeeze out excess water.
+Drain again.